 to appear.
 Tiwa indeterminates and NP restriction in a Hamblin semantics.
 Proceedings of FASAL 7 (Feb, 2017), ed.
 Sakshi Bhatia and Dustin Chacón.

 under review.
 In support of a choice functional analysis of Sinhala də.
 With Samantha Wathugala.
-[Invited submission for special issue of Journal of South Asian Linguistics.]
+[Invited submission for special issue of Journal of South Asian Linguistics.
+Submitted 2019.]

-in revision.
+under review.
 The emergence of case matching in discontinuous DPs.
 With Emily Clem.
+[Submitted 2021.]

 2019.
 Third readings by semantic scope lowering: Prolepsis in Tiwa.
 With Amy Rose Deal.
 Proceedings of Sinn und Bedeutung 23, Vol. 1, ed.
 M. Teresa Espinal, Elena Castroviejo, Manuel Leonetti, Louise McNally and Cristina Real-Puigdollers, 329-346.
 Bellaterra (Cerdanyola del Vallès): Universitat Autònoma de Barcelona.